Aesthetics & codification in surface design

 Drawing and collage as methods

-I am pleased to spend my sabbatical in fall of 2017 completing a visual study of Northern Plains Indian art and design from the Object Collections of the National Museum of the American Indian in Maryland, followed by a responsive series of studio works.
-My research methods will include onsite drawings in the collections and comparative collages made from photography of the objects (when permitted).
+I am pleased to spend my sabbatical in fall of 2017 completing a visual study of Nitsitapii (Blackfoot) art and design from the Object Collections of the National Museum of the American Indian in Maryland, followed by a responsive series of studio works.
+My research methods will include onsite drawings in the collections and comparative collages made from photography of the objects.

 My point of investigation at the Cultural Resources Center will be the use of surface design in daily objects (cradleboards, bags, dresses, blanket strips) as well as the use of surface design on ritual objects (ceremonial clothing, shields).
 I am considering the role of surface design/ pattern as both a visual experience and encoded information.
 How does pattern transform visual energy and impact psychology?
 How does pattern function as a storage system for cultural information/ code?
 These questions will be approached through a visual analysis of the collection objects.
 The research drawings that I generate will analyze the formulation of pattern unit and repetition structure.
-They will also examine materiality in several media of interest- quilling, beading, embroidery, and weaving.
+They will also examine materiality in several media of interest including quilling and beading.
 Photographing and collaging will allow comparison across objects.

 Everyday creativity in mother-makers